Banshee

 The Albino wants Hood to submit to him sexually (to be his bitch)

-He explains to Hood that he could force him to…but he doesn’t want that.
+He tells Hood he could force him to…but he doesn’t want that.

 He wants Hood to beg the Albino for sex & protection.